 - availability to participate in the mentoring program

-Applicants accept that the scholarship is awarded at the absolute discretion of McCarthy Mentoring.
-McCarthy Mentoring has the right to reject an application or retract the award of the scholarship on the basis of false or misleading information forming any part of the application.
+McCarthy Mentoring awards this scholarship at its absolute discretion.
+McCarthy Mentoring retains the right to reject an application or retract the award of the scholarship on the basis of false or misleading information forming any part of the application.